promoweb/sass-jade-made-simple/README.md

-# Sass and Jade Made Simple
+# Sass & Jade Made Simple

 Example code for using Gulp, Sass and Jade in web development.